Select Page

 However, within months of its opening, more financial problems arose, which contributed to a temporary closure of the stadium, but a change of management soon got operations under way once again.
 Sittingbourne found itself along with Poole as one of the pioneering tracks to stage Sunday night BAGS meetings in 2011, and now and again features on the RGTV Channel, with its big race events such as the Kent Derby and the Grand National.

-Today, Sittingbourne finds itself in a very healthy position, it has a crowd capacity of 4,750 with a restaurant to serve around 180 diners.
+Today, Sittingbourne, or Central Park as it is now commonly known, finds itself in a very healthy position, it has a crowd capacity of 4,750 with a restaurant to serve around 180 diners.
 It presently stages six dog racing over distances of 265, 450, 480, 500, 642, 708 and 916 metres, with the greyhounds chasing an outside Swaffham type hare.

 The track’s location is not one of the easiest to find, situated roughly about a mile north east of the town, it is recommended that you follow the sign posts to the Eurolink Industrial Estate at Murston.
 The stadium also features Speedway Racing who began with events during 2013.